kbrgl/scroller/README.md

   -c COUNT, --count COUNT
-                        specify number of characters to scroll -r, --reverse         scroll text in the opposite direction
+                        specify number of characters to scroll -r, --reverse         scroll text in the opposite direction -o, --open            keep stdin open and reload on any new input -v, --version         print version and exit
 ```

 # Examples